A: Choice and/or quality of drinks: /10

 - A Baiuca – Fado Vadio – A: 6/10 B: 7/10 C: 10/10 D: 8/10 E: 6/10 F: 9/10

-Even beer enthusiasts struggle to muster that much hype about beer in Portugal, which in nearly all bars and pubs revolves around drinking Super Bock (pap) and Sagres (only marginally better) while occasionally finding some imported beer from elsewhere.
+Beer enthusiasts struggle to muster that much hype about beer in Portugal, which in nearly all bars and pubs revolves around drinking Super Bock (pap) and Sagres (only marginally better) while occasionally choosing imported beer from Germany, Belgium and England.
 Even the beer museum in Lisbon struggles to impress with either the heritage or the current state of play for Portuguese beer (though their own brew is actually pretty good, a thick Vienna style lager).
-If you can find the pretty good Sagres Bohemia on tap anywhere, hang around as that’s as good as it will generally get.
+If you can find Sagres Bohemia on tap anywhere (unlikely in and of itself) hang around as that’s as good as it will generally get.

 In the meantime there is still a reasonable amount to enjoy about the home spun nature of a lot of bars, particularly the traditional Fado bars which are like enjoying a performance in someone’s kitchen or living room.
 What they are currently losing in beer choices they are compensating for in raw authenticity and the folk tradition of being entertained in a local pub.
 There’s a long way to go for beer, and it remains to be seen if the inevitable puncture through the glass ceiling by aggressively marketed craft beer keeps the vitality and down to earth nature of the bar scene or goes down the same soulless exposed industrial chic look.